-Acts of Student Misconduct, Definitions, and Disciplinary Options conduct in school, on the playgrounds of the school, on the street or road while going to or returning from school or on any school bus, during intermission or recess, or at any school sponsored activity or function.
+Acts of Student Misconduct, Definitions, and Disciplinary Options

+Repeated offenses may require the next step in the discipline option sequence.
+This includes instances for any disorderly conduct in school, on the playgrounds of the school, on the street or road while going to or returning from school or on any school bus, during intermission or recess, or at any school sponsored activity or function.